vsoch/vsoch.github.io/_posts/2018/2018-03-03-deepvariant.md

 The reason is because they will need to be updated and debugging quite frequently, and this pace may be faster than the core software can keep up.
 This means that users will be frustrated, and generally waiting on you.
 Instead, it makes sense to have supporting tools (sregistry is really just a wrapper that let's the user do a custom install and specification of his or her favorite endpoints) that can be very quickly updated.
 In the case of the error above, I had debugging and updated the package in under an hour.
 Now let's review the entire hack for building this deepvariant Singularity image!

 ## Pull
 We saw above that we can't used Singularity to pull, so here let's look at using sregistry to get our layers.
 First we will pull.
-Since there is no verison 1.0 of anything, we only get layers and no metadata.
+Since there is no version 1.0 of anything, we only get layers and no metadata.
 The client gives us this warning.

 ```bash
 sregistry pull docker://gcr.io/deepvariant-docker/deepvariant:0.5.0